Evidence-first supplement

 All sources are freely accessible via NIH, FDA, Harvard, or Google Scholar.

-How to Choose a Children’s Multivitamin: An Evidence-Based Guide for Families
+How to Choose a Children’s Multivitamin

-This article is not about finding the best children's multivitamin.
-It is about understanding how to evaluate options more deliberately, using a framework that starts with need, not marketing, while prioritizing dose, form, quality signals, and realistic daily use over the length of the ingredient list.
+This article is not about finding the "best" children's multivitamin.
+It is about understanding how to evaluate options thoughtfully, using a framework that prioritizes safety, evidence, and real-world practicality.

-For many children, multivitamins are used to fill potential nutritional gaps or support periods of picky eating.
-They are not meant to replace a balanced diet or compensate for systemic nutritional concerns.¹ Keeping that in mind helps narrow choices and avoids adding complexity the situation may not require.
-A multivitamin is not automatically the right answer, but for many families it is a reasonable one.
-The decision becomes more useful when the reason behind it is clear.
+For many children, multivitamins are used to fill potential nutritional gaps, support periods of selective eating, or provide reassurance during growth phases.
+They are not meant to replace a balanced diet or compensate for systemic nutritional concerns.¹ Keeping expectations realistic helps narrow choices and avoids unnecessary complexity.

 Before comparing children's multivitamins, ask:

-More Ingredients Isn't Always Better
+More Ingredients Are Not Always Better

 What a Long Ingredient List Suggests, and What It Does Not Prove